Special Educational Needs and Disabilities (SEN(D)

 We value the knowledge parents hold about their child and we listen and understand when they express concerns about their child’s development.
 We consult with parents regarding their child’s areas of difficulty, progress and support in place in school.
 We offer advice on how parents can support their child at home.

-Our Special Educational Needs Co-ordinator (SENCo), Janine Griffin, oversees the provision for pupils with SEN and works closely with parents, teachers, teaching assistants, and external advisors to ensure that support for pupils is appropriate to their needs and monitors their progress.
+Our Special Educational Needs Co-ordinator (SENCo), Janine Hewitt, oversees the provision for pupils with SEN and works closely with parents, teachers, teaching assistants, and external advisors to ensure that support for pupils is appropriate to their needs and monitors their progress.

 If you have a concern about your child please speak to their class teacher or contact me on 01227 273630.

 Our Special Educational Needs and Disabilities Policy reflects the changes within the new SEND Code of Practice.
 You can view this policy on the tab above.